Nursery Rhymes

 Medieval Jousting Terms

 Medieval jousts were dictated by tradition, ceremonies and specific codes of conduct.
 Many of the Medieval Jousting Terms are in French a reflection of the court language which was introduced following the Battle of Hastings when the French Normans under William the Conqueror achieved victory over the English.
-The French language was used for some considerable time and great English kings such as Richard the Lionheart only spoke French!
-Medieval jousting terms used during the Middle Ages include some of the following words and phrases:

 • Lists - The 'lists' were barriers which defined the battlefield in a tournament